DimaBabchukTest/ml-system-wine-quality/README.md

 # (Training + FastAPI + Docker + uv)

-This project provides: - A **machine learning model** for predicting wine quality
 - A **FastAPI service** to expose predictions
 - A reproducible environment using **uv**
 - A **Dockerized API service** ready for deployment